milanofthe/pathsim/README.md

 - Wide range of numerical solvers, including implicit and explicit very high order Runge-Kutta and multistep methods
 - Modular and hierarchical modeling with (nested) subsystems
 - Event handling system that can detect and resolve discrete events (zero-crossing detection)
-- Automatic differentiation for fully differentiable system simulations (even through events) for sensitivity analysis and optimization
+- Automatic differentiation for fully differentiable system simulations (even through events and for stiff systems) for sensitivity analysis and optimization
 - Library of pre-defined blocks, including mathematical operations, integrators, delays, transfer functions, etc.
 - Easy extensibility, subclassing the base `Block` class with just a handful of methods